 Duke overpowers Georgia Tech in first half

-Duke overpowers Georgia Tech in first halfGeorgia Tech head coach Geoff Collins shouts towards the field during an NCAA college football game against Duke in Durham, N.C., Saturday, Oct.
+Duke overpowers Georgia Tech in first halfGeorgia Tech's James Graham (4) loses the ball after being hit by Duke's Trevon McSwain (95) during an NCAA college football game in Durham, N.C., Saturday, Oct.
 12, 2019.
 (AP Photo/Ben McKeown)

 DURHAM, N.C.
+(AP) -- For the second week in a row, Duke played well for only a half.
+This time, it was enough to win.

-(AP) -- Deon Jackson rushed for 69 yards and two touchdowns to help Duke beat Georgia Tech 41-23 on Saturday.
+Deon Jackson rushed for 69 yards and two touchdowns to help Duke beat Georgia Tech 41-23 on Saturday.

 Victor Dimukeje had three sacks for the Blue Devils (4-2, 2-1 Atlantic Coast Conference), who scored 38 consecutive points after Georgia Tech took the lead with a touchdown on the game's opening drive.